 At SU, there are countless opportunities for personal and professional growth including study in South Africa and Ecuador.
 The popular summer Nurse Extern work-study program pairs students with expert registered nurses in area hospitals for a paid 10-week immersion in patient care while earning three credits though an online class at the University.

 Expert faculty who practice what they teach.
 All classroom teachers also supervise clinical practice so what is taught in the classroom is readily applied and reinforced in a clinical setting bridging the gap between the “textbook” and the “real world.”

 Excellent clinical facilities.
 SU has clinical affiliations at a variety of hospitals, clinics, health departments and mental health care facilities.
 Among the hospitals is an award-winning regional trauma center that recently received recognition as one of the “Most Wired Hospitals” in the U.S.

 An advisor in your field.
-All pre-nursing and nursing students are assigned a nursing faculty member for academic advisement.
-From the very beginning of your academic career at SU, an expert in the field is available to guide you.
+All nursing students are assigned a nursing faculty member for academic advisement.

 — Aaron Sebach, RN; Class of 2008